alex-hh/bio-datasets/README.md

 Bringing bio (molecules and more) to the HuggingFace Datasets library.

-This extension to Datasets is designed to make the following things as easy as possible:
+This (unofficial!) extension to Datasets is designed to make the following things as easy as possible:

 1. efficient storage of biological data for ML
 2. low-overhead loading of data into standard python objects ready for downstream processing